ZacharyHuang/WhoAmI/Resume-EN.md

 - Presented some scenarios which is technically feasible and not implemented yet
 - Learned the APIs of Microsoft band and related devices
-- *developing related functions currently*
+- *Developing related functions currently*

 ##Hornors